opencv/opencv/modules/gpu/doc/image_processing.rst

 cv::gpu::matchTemplate
 ----------------------
-.. c:function:: void matchTemplate(const GpuMat\& image, const GpuMat\& templ,
+.. c:function:: void gpu::matchTemplate(const GpuMat\& image, const GpuMat\& templ,
    GpuMat\& result, int method)

     Computes a proximity map for a raster template and an image where the template is searched for.